Tolethrien/Aurora-renderer/readme.md

-## Aurora 2.0!
+Aurora 1.0

-Aurora is webGPU based 2D renderer written in TS.
+Aurora is a 2D rendering engine built on top of the WebGPU and written entirely in TypeScript.

-"This is part of the Misa game engine, but it can also be used as a standalone lib."
+It was originally developed as the rendering backend for the Misa game engine, but it is designed to work equally well as a standalone library for any chromium-based project that requires small and fast 2D graphics.

-based of new knowledge time for some rework!
+Core Capabilities

+Aurora provides a modern GPU-accelerated 2D rendering pipeline with:

+- Multi-shader 2d rendering based on sprites and shapes.

+- Depth sorting with Z-buffer.

+- High-quality text rendering — with MSDF (Multi-channel Signed Distance Field).

+- Fully GPU-driven lighting.

+- HDR color,bloom effects with color correction and toneMapping.

+- GPU stats.

+- UI rendering

 ![Current State](/public/current.png)

+### Note!

+    WebGPU is in experimental state, it may not work on every devices and show weird behavior.
+It is recommended to use it on chromium-based browsers or projects like electron

-## Changes!
+## Features!

-[x] multiShader draw
+- [x] Multi-shader rendering

-[x] zBuffer with depth(set to Y)
+- [x] Z-buffer with sorting

-[x] better font rendering with MSDF
+- [x] MSDF font rendering

+- [x] GPU diagnostics

+- [x] Asynchronous pipelines

+- [x] GPU driven lighting (no texture-based)

+- [x] HDR color support

+- [x] HDR bloom with tone mapping

-[] more shapes then quad
+- [] Additional primitive shapes beyond quads

-[] Path2D to render polygons
+- [] Polygon rendering via Path2D

-[] draw video

-[] draw Gif
+- [] Video rendering

+- [] GIF rendering

-[] gpu rotation
+- [] GPU-side rotation

-[x] proper GPU diagnostics

-[x] async pipelines and shaders

-[x] lights drawn on gpu and not from texture

-[] normal and shadow maps
+- [] Normal and shadow maps

-[] renderResolution and resize
+- [x] Adjustable render resolution and resize support

-[x] HDR colors

-[x] HDR bloom with toneMapping

-[] other camera views (isometric, ortho,perspective etc...)
+- [] Multiple camera views (orthographic, perspective)

-[] custom pipelines/shaders/materials

-## Future changes!
+## Roadmap

-total shift to render graph with resource manager
+- Full migration to a render graph architecture with a resource manager

 ## Screenshots from current State